C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 ## Value Add
 For the full experiance, I recommend making sure you have TTS (Google/Alexa) and Mobile Phone notifications setup and working.
 I won't go into detail here, as this is just HA stuff, and not specific to this project.
-But I'll quickly share the congiguration I use for goole wavenet:
+But I'll quickly share the configuration I use for Google wavenet:

  ```yaml
 tts: